NehGuk/NehGuk/README.md

 ---
 ### Bio
 For the last 13 years, I’ve been working with science communication.
 Now, I am exploring the field of IT as a front-end developer.
-Online privacy, human rights, environmental issues, press freedom...
+Online privacy, press freedom, human rights, environmental issues, renewable energy...
 These are some of the topics I’m interested in and would be happy to contribute with.

 In my free time, I like to practice aikido.
 Also, I drink a lot of mate, yes, that delicious herbal infusion from South America.
 It's great for coding.
 Cheers!